 General herb care

 - Trim your herbs on a regular basis if you don’t trim them to use in the kitchen.
-This will prevent them flowering too early.
+This will prevent them from flowering too early.

 - Remove dead or fading leaves to encourage new foliage.